-A Product information management system or more commonly known as PIM system is a product-oriented software tool that allows organizations to centralize and enrich all of their product data to deliver accurate and compelling product descriptions and images in a globally scalable multi-channel marketing environment.
+A Product information management software or more commonly known as PIM software is a product-oriented software tool that allows organizations to centralize and enrich all of their product data to deliver accurate and compelling product descriptions and images in a globally scalable multi-channel marketing environment.

 How do PIM and MDM differ?